austin-rt/useCallback/README.md

 // prints false
 ```

-To demonstrate this further, we will define a function `func`, which returns an anonymous function that, in turn, returns something else (think something like a JSX element).
+To demonstrate this further, we will define a function `func`, which returns an anonymous function that, in turn, returns something else (_like a JSX element_).

 ```js
 const func = () => {